Eldzier Cortor: Death

-Eldzier Cortor died on November 26, 2015, at the age of 99 just months before his one-hundredth birthday.
+Eldzier Cortor died on November 26, 2015, aged 99.

 Works

 Cortor was one of the first African-American artists to make African-American women his dominant theme, explaining, "the Black woman represents the Black race, continuance of life."
-His treatment of women has been criticized, for instance in a 1985 article in Art, which described the figure in Southern Gate (1942–43) as, "Stripped of integrity and reduced to a mere object…" According to Adrienne Childs, Cortor’s Cuban Souvenir "presents an exoticized black woman whose red dress, red lips…evoke the stereotypical notion of the Latin female sexuality."
+His treatment of women has been criticized, for instance in a 1985 article in Art, which described the figure in Southern Gate (1942–43) as, "Stripped of integrity and reduced to a mere object…" According to Adrienne Childs, Cortor's Cuban Souvenir "presents an exoticized black woman whose red dress, red lips…evoke the stereotypical notion of the Latin female sexuality."
 (Childs 1998: 122).

-Mel Edwards mentions Cortor as an example of an African-American artist influenced by surrealism, "who often uses the female figure in a surreal interior and exterior environment."
+Melvin Edwards mentions Cortor as an example of an African-American artist influenced by surrealism, "who often uses the female figure in a surreal interior and exterior environment."

 Cortor is considered to be the first African American artists to depict nude women as the central theme of his work.
 This was an unpopular choice for many artists at the time as a reaction to the dominant European and American cultural landscape at the time (Farrington 2004: 20).
 This was also unfavored because of the historical legacy of the sexual exploitation of black women during slavery.
 Cortor refutes these notions by showing the nude black female body as a source of strength.
 Cortor also believed that the black woman conveys a sense of eternity and continuance of life (Jennings 1988:, 47).
-An example of this is Cortor’s famous painting named Southern Gate, which is illustrated in Figure 2.
+An example of this is Cortor's famous painting named Southern Gate, which is illustrated in Figure 2.
 The central figure to this painting is a young, naked black woman.
 The background of the painting is very dark; the gate is in ruins and the clouds are indicative of a storm.
 Immediately behind the woman, there are less clouds and more light, which illuminates her figure.
 The woman also has a flower in her hair and a bird on her shoulder, perhaps indicating the dawn of a new day.
 The figure in the painting stands stall, giving an overall sense of a triumphant figure still standing throughout the crumbling ruins and the resilience of black women in general (Dallow 2004:98).